Writ-1/Fall2021-S1/docs/climate-change.md

 #### Discussion questions

-After annotating and before class on Monday, think of aspects of Oreskes work that you'd like to discuss with others.
+After annotating and before class this week, think of aspects of Oreskes work that you'd like to discuss with others.
 As with the previous readings, a good place to start is with the main ideas:

 + In your own words, summarize the problem that Oreskes is trying to address.